 The Company provides certain severance benefits to its executive officers.
 These benefits help the Company to attract and retain an appropriate caliber of talent for its senior officer positions.
 With respect to executive officers, these severance benefits in part are intended to reflect the fact that it may be difficult for these employees to find comparable employment within a short period of time.
-The Company believes that its severance benefits are consistent with the provisions and benefit levels of other companies.
-The severance benefits are provided in connection with employment agreements entered into with the executive officer and are more fully described below under "Executive Severance Benefits and Potential Payments Upon Change of Control."
+The Company believes that its severance benefits are consistent with the level of benefits necessary to attract and retain the executive officers.
+The severance benefits are provided in connection with employment agreements entered into with the executive officer and are more fully described below under "Executive Severance Benefits and Potential Payments upon Change of Control."